Henrique Calisto: Africa and return to Portugal

-In mid-February 2013, Calisto was appointed at C.R.D.
-Libolo in Angola.
-He returned to his country on 30 October of that year, however, replacing fired Costinha at the helm of former team Paços which ranked last in the league with only one win and one draw from eight games.
-On 24 February 2014 he was dismissed after a 4–0 loss at Vitória FC, having won two of his 12 games and the team in the same position.
+In mid-February 2013, Calisto was appointed at Libolo in Angola.
+He returned to his country on 30 October of that year, however, replacing the fired Costinha at the helm of former team Paços, which ranked last in the league with only one win and one draw from eight games.
+On 24 February 2014, he was dismissed after a 4–0 loss against Vitória, having won two of his 12 games and the team in the same position.